yonrasgg/TechNomadiX/_posts/2020-03-23-python-functions.md

     alt: Python Functions
 ---

-**Summary**: In this post, we will dive into different types of functions in Python, including built-in functions, custom user-defined functions, mathematical functions, and more.
+In this post, we will dive into different types of functions in Python, including built-in functions, custom user-defined functions, mathematical functions, and more.
 We will also explore topics like the `return` statement, parameters and arguments, global variables, and working with an undefined number of arguments.

-## Built-in Functions in Python 🛠️
+## Built-in Functions in Python

 Python offers a variety of built-in functions that provide ready-made functionalities to perform different operations.
 These functions are always available and can be used without importing any additional libraries.